/ May 13, 2026

 Kodo design language brings sophistication to the one-tonne segment

-So yes, you can’t buy one today.
-But you can start planning.
-And if the spec sheet is anything to go by, it’ll be worth the wait.
+You can’t buy one today, but you can start planning.
+If the spec sheet is anything to go by, it’ll be worth the wait.

 The 2026 model continues this partnership.
-Under the bonnet, you’ll find Isuzu’s 3.0-litre four-cylinder turbodiesel, producing 140 kW and 450 Nm – the same engine that powers the D-Max and gives the Ford Ranger 2.0 Bi-Turbo a run for its money.
+Under the bonnet, you’ll find Isuzu’s 3.0-litre four-cylinder turbodiesel producing 140 kW and 450 Nm – the same engine that powers the D-Max.
+There’s also a 1.9-litre turbodiesel (110 kW, 350 Nm) for better fuel economy.
+Both engines pair with a 6-speed automatic.

 Exterior Changes